Effective Date: This Policy was last updated on 13 September 2021 at 1.00 p.m. AEST).

 When you sign up for our publications

-When you register an online account through the Spandah website or through our Learning Hub supplier’s platform and website
+When you register an online account through the Spandah website, our MasterProcess Coach Web App website or through our Learning Hub supplier’s platform and website

 When you provide us with feedback on our products and services